The gendered impacts of mining

 Oxfam’s Tunnel Vision: Women, Mining and Communities, was a ground breaking report and one of the first globally to expose the gendered impacts of mining.

-Oxfam has published Women, communities and mining, a guide to assist companies and civil society organisations to conduct gender impact assessments of mining projects.
-The guide is currently being updated.
+Oxfam has recently updated our Guide to Gender Impact Assessment for the Extractive Industries to assist companies and civil society organisations to conduct gender impact assessments of mining projects.

-Oxfam is also developing a gender impact assessment app, Balancing the scales — Using gender impact assessment in hydropower development, to support the guides on gender impact assessment for the mining and hydropower sectors.
+Oxfam is also developing a gender impact assessment app to support the guides on gender impact assessment for the mining and hydropower sectors.
 The app will allow information to be collected in the field and will facilitate the analysis of this data to inform company-community engagement strategies and programs.